 The diagnosis of a disc herniation is usually made by listening to a patient’s symptoms, examining the patient, and correlating the symptoms and exam findings to imaging.
 The most common imaging modality for demonstrating a disc herniation is an MRI, which allows for visualization of soft tissues including discs and nerves, structures that an x-ray does not demonstrate.
+Occasionally, if a patient cannot obtain an MRI secondary to metal implants, or if an MRI is not interpretable, a CT myelogram may be ordered.
+This study requires injection of contrast dye into the spinal canal, followed by a CT scan, to visualize the skeletal anatomy and the neural structures.

 Most disc herniations can be managed non-surgically, as the resultant pain is self-limited, which means it will usually resolve with observation and antiinflammatory medication.
 In some cases, however, further treatments are required including physical therapy, anti-inflammatory injections (epidural steroid injections), or even surgery in the case of relentless pain, weakness or clumsiness.